Albin-Tenghagen/The-Fellowship-of-the-Code-Flood-checker/Documentation/EmbeddedUserManual.md

 #### Calibrating Soil moisture sensor (YL-69)

-If necessary to get accurate readings, different soil types gives different values.
-Start by prepare soil samples from the location where the sensor is to be placed, where one sample is completely dry and another which is saturated to the maximum with moisture.
+To get accurate readings calibration is necessary, different soil types gives different values.
+Start by prepare soil samples from the location where the sensor will be placed, where one sample is completely dry and another which is saturated to the maximum with moisture.
 See appendix on how to accomplish this.

 Put the soil sensor in the completely dried sample first, read the value from the sensor and set `SOIL_SENSOR_VALUE_DRY` in the config file.
 When this step is completed, put the sensor in the saturated sample and read the value and set `SOIL_SENSOR_VALUE_WET` to the result.